 Understanding these two parts of your brain (the limbic system and the frontal lobe) and how they work together may give you insights into your healing journey.

 The Limbic System

-If the limbic system is unrestrained, as is common after experiencing trauma, it can rule a person’s life without them fully understanding what’s going on.
-When trauma occurs early in life and, sexual abuse trauma particularly, this part of the brain can become wired to view the world through the lens of fear.
+If the limbic system is unrestrained, as is common after experiencing trauma, it can dominate a person’s life without them fully understanding what’s going on.
+When trauma—in particular, sexual abuse trauma—occurs early in life, this part of the brain can become wired to view the world through the lens of fear.
 When this happens, the world becomes an unsafe place to live.

 It’s important to understand that where fear lives, the limbic system, there is no ability to distinguish the concept of time.
 It can’t tell the difference between a past event, a present event, or a future event.